What is a Local Land Charge

 The LLC1 form is a request to search the local land charges register only.
 Please ensure that the form is completed in full.

-The Con29R form consists of a number of 'required' enquiries and these are answered by different departments within the Council, with the exception of the highway questions, which are answered by Bucks County Council.
+The Con29R form consists of a number of 'required' enquiries and these are answered by different departments within the Council, with the exception of the highway questions, which are answered by Highways.

 The Con29O form consists of pre-determined optional enquiries which you may wish to ask about.
 Included in these optional questions is now the Commons Registration search question.